 Guideline Statement 26

-Other potential treatments for incontinence after prostate treatment should be considered investigational, and patients should be counseled accordingly.
+Clinicians should consider other potential treatments for incontinence after prostate treatment as investigational, and patients should be counseled accordingly.
 (Expert Opinion)

 Discussion